 I wrote down in a former post how adventurous a trip by a Malayan bus can be.

-This being said, I’d like to recommend pre-booking of your shuttle.
+This being said, I’d like to recommend pre-booking your shuttle.

-Once you’re in Malacca, you can easily walk the city center.
-Also, a walk along the river is very scenic and relaxing.
+Once you’re in Malacca, you can easily explore the city center by walking.
+Also, a stroll along the river is very scenic and relaxing.
 To get back to the center, you can always take a boat.
 Also, exploring by bicycle is a great – and very Dutch – option.

 If you are too tired to walk, there are tons of – very tacky – tuk-tuks waiting for you.
-If you wish so, with their boom boxes blearing cheesy tunes.
+If you wish so, with their boom boxes blaring cheesy tunes.